Uzbekistan: Other Sports

 Other popular sports in Uzbekistan include basketball, judo, team handball, baseball, taekwondo, and futsal.

-Ulugbek Rashitov, won the country's first olympic gold medal in taekwondo, at the Summer Olympic Games in Tokyo 2021.
+Ulugbek Rashitov, won the country's first Olympic gold medal in taekwondo, at the Summer Olympic Games in Tokyo 2021.

 In 2022, the World Judo Championships were held in Tashkent.

+In 2024, the FIFA Futsal World Cup was held in Uzbekistan.

+UNESCO World Heritage sites

+Uzbekistan has five cultural and two natural sites on the UNESCO World Heritage list.
+The cultural sites are: